5 Times Jesus Taught Us About Kindness

 Through this, Jesus taught us that kindness should go beyond social stereotypes.
 We should look at where they’re coming from and understand their circumstances.
 Only then can we develop genuine compassion.

-In the words of Mother Teresa, “If you judge people, you have no time to love them”.
+In the words of Mother Teresa, “If you judge people, you have no time to love them.”

 2. Dining With a Sinner

 Jesus entered Jericho and was passing through.
-A man was there by the name of Zacchaeus; he was a chief tax collector and was wealthy.
+A man was there by the name of Zacchaeus; was a chief tax collector and was wealthy.
 He wanted to see who Jesus was.
 But because he was short, he could not see over the crowd.
 So he ran ahead and climbed a sycamore-fig tree to see him since Jesus was coming that way.

 When Jesus reached the spot, he looked up and said to him, “Zacchaeus, come down immediately.
 I must stay at your house today.”
 So he came down at once and welcomed him gladly.